ghchris2021/tmpwiki0520/Templates-supported-by-llama_chat_apply_template.md

 ## Custom chat templates

-Currently, it's not possible to use your own chat template with `/chat/completions`
+Currently, it's not possible to use your own chat template with llama.cpp server's `/chat/completions`

 One of the possible solutions is use `/completions` endpoint instead, and write your own code (for example, using python) to apply a template before passing the final prompt to `/completions`